 21 April 2017

-We are delighted to welcome four distinguished authors, who have all kindly accepted our offer to join the Society of Authors Council.
+We are delighted to welcome four distinguished authors, who have all generously agreed to join the Society of Authors Council.

 The Council is an honorary body made up of authors of high standing who have been exceptional in their support of the SoA.
 They join our president Philip Pullman and, among others, Malorie Blackman, Anthony Beevor, Neil Gaiman and JK Rowling.